-Passports must also be valid for at least 6 months after the date of travel.
+Visitors to South Africa need to have a passport that is valid for at least 30 days longer than the length of their intended stay.
+There should be no less than two blank pages in your passport.
 Passengers travelling to South Africa with passports which do not comply with these requirements, will either be stopped from boarding the aircraft or risk deportation upon arrival in South Africa.

 Yellow Fever certificates are required on entry to South Africa if you have travelled from a Yellow Fever risk country.